Bridge Pin Sizing

-Bridge pins are tiny parts in an acoustic guitar that often get little attention from the owner, and much less their function and purposes.
+Bridge pins are tiny parts in an acoustic guitar that often get little attention from the owner.
+Very often it is during guitar repairs these pins became important.
 In short bridge pins do the following,

 1. Hold each guitar string in place